 Mankind has come to fear and even hate Elohim because of these teachings (immortality of the soul and eternally burning hellfire) which have turned man from and against Elohim.
 Ministers sometimes attempt to scare sinners into their church by pointing out in great detail, how much they will fry, and crackle, and sizzle as they burn in hell for refusing to accept Elohim.
 These erroneous doctrines falsely portray the attributes of our loving, merciful and just Creator.
 Elohim Who gave Israel just and righteous laws is portrayed as so unjust as to require an eternity of being tortured for those who have been in rebellion during their lifetime of seventy or eighty years without the hope of it ever ending.
 Elohim, Who said an “eye for an eye and tooth for tooth” (Leviticus 24:20) and a life for a life, is made to appear a sadist of the worst possible kind, torturing for eternity (never ending) those who have displeased Him.

-When I first began to read and study the Bible for myself forty-five years ago, the greatest teaching I came to understand was the truth of what would eventually happen to the wicked, and the fact that they would not have to suffer throughout eternity.
-I could love such an Elohim like that without fear as I began to discover the truth about Him and the false light in which Satan had characterized Him.
+When I first began to read and study the Bible for myself forty-six years ago, the greatest teaching I came to understand was the truth of what would eventually happen to the wicked, and the fact that they would not have to suffer throughout eternity.
+I could love such a God like that without fear as I began to discover the truth about Him and the false light in which Satan had characterized Him.
 How could people love Someone who would torture His enemies forever?
 There would always be a hidden fear lurking in people’s minds as they wondered what would happen if they should displease Him?
 The Bible is emphatic: “There is no fear in love: but perfect love casts out fear: because fear hath torment.
 He that fears is not made perfect in love” (1 John 4:18), and Elohim is described as love (1 John 4:8).

 What type of a picture do you have of Elohim?
 How you relate to Him is dictated by the picture you have in your mind of what He is like.
 Do you see Elohim as the prodigal son’s father watching with a longing heart for the return of his son?
 When the father sees his son coming from great distance off, he runs out to meet him, embraces him, clothes him and has a great feast for him.
 That is an accurate picture of what Elohim, our heavenly Father, is like given to us by Yahushua, Himself.
 He does not hold us off at arm’s length until we reform our lives, which only He can do, but goes in search of us as pictured in the parable of the lost sheep.

-Yahushua used parables to help us understand what Elohim and the kingdom of heaven are like, so it is very important that we perceive the character of Elohim correctly if we are going to live with Him throughout eternity.
+Yahushua used parables to help us understand what Yahuwah Elohim and the kingdom of heaven are like, so it is very important that we perceive the character of Elohim correctly if we are going to live with Him throughout eternity.
 Could you imagine living with Someone throughout eternity Who you could not fully love and trust and were afraid of?
 To me that would be supreme torture.

 Let us look at the Bible to determine the truth for ourselves concerning, death, hell, the reward of the wicked, and other related subjects.
 We have already discovered from the Scriptures that when someone dies, his body goes back to the dust and the “breath of life” goes back to Elohim, who gave it to man in the first place.
 “And Yahuwah Elohim formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7).
 “Then shall the dust return to the earth as it was: and the spirit [‘breath of life’] shall return unto Elohim who gave it” (Ecclesiastes 12:7).